JannikWibker/proseminar-kaslr/slides/kaslr-talk.md

 **Thanks for your attention!** - **Do you have any questions?**

 Here's a quick run down of what was covered:
-- What is KASLR?
+- What are ASLR and KASLR?
-- Why does it exist?
+- OS Implementation Differences
 - DrK: a TSX-based attack
 - KPTI: a mitigation for DrK and similar attacks